 Hi, I'm Greg.
-Sorry about the picture; maybe later we can put a better-looking one up.
 I'm a doctoral student here at UC Berkeley's School of Library and Information Studies (soon to become the School of Information Management and Systems).
 I was part of the team that created this Mosaic site, and I've had pretty much sole responsibility for the thing this summer.

 Generally speaking, my research interests are in information retrieval and cognitive science, particularly in the areas of information systems design, interface design, and human-computer interfaction.
 If you're interested in some of these areas I recommend you check out the HCI Launching Pad.